schaueho/clojure-codekata/kata6-anagrams/doc/intro.md

        (fact "Set anagram is too simplistic"
              (anagram-set? "the lalalaw" "wealth") => true))

 You can already see from the latter fact what is wrong with the initial solution: it's too simplistic with regard to handling the number of occurences of some character.
-(Some might say, the introduction of `remove-blanks` also is too complicated, but I wanted to handle [Anne Clark's "The law is an anagram of wealth" FIX LINK]().
+(Some might say, the introduction of `remove-blanks` also is too complicated, but I wanted to handle [Anne Clark's "The law is an anagram of wealth"](http://www.lastfm.de/music/Anne+Clark/THE+LAW+Is+An+Anagram+of+WEALTH).

 When I finally had some more time to read the kata description more carefully, I recognized that the task actually is to find all anagrams of a given word, checking back against a given wordlist.
 So that means that the kata consists of two tasks: generate all possible combinations for a given character sequence and check in this wordlist whether some candidate character sequence amounts to a known word.
 Now, if you take a step back, it's easy to see that anagrams are nothing else than permutations of the elements of a given (character) sequence, with the additional restriction that all such permutations must be (known) words again.
 So, we end up with a skeleton which looks like this: